What Studying Abroad in Costa Rica Taught Me About Smart Travel!

 - 2 min read

 Last summer, I had the amazing opportunity to study abroad in Costa Rica and let me tell you—there's no place quite like it!
 From the jaw-dropping scenery to the vibrant culture, every day felt like an adventure.
-But as exciting as it was, I quickly learned that visiting Costa Rica (or any foreign country) requires more than just packing a suitcase and hopping on a plane.
+As exciting as it was, I quickly learned that visiting Costa Rica (or any foreign country) requires more than just packing a suitcase and hopping on a plane.

-Click the link here to read the full article on #RibbonMagazine👉🏻 What to Avoid When Visiting Costa Rica: Essential Tips for First-Time Travelers — Ribbon Magazine (squarespace.com).
+So, here are some things I wish I knew before I arrived—and I wanted to share some extra tips with you!
+Click the link here to read the full article on Ribbon Magazine👉🏻 What to Avoid When Visiting Costa Rica: Essential Tips for First-Time Travelers.

-The Wildlife Experience One of the highlights of my trip was the chance to get up close and personal with Costa Rica’s diverse wildlife.
+One of the highlights of my trip was the chance to get up close and personal with Costa Rica’s diverse wildlife.
 During my studies, I came across all sorts of animals like monkeys, snakes, bullet ants, frogs, and more.
 But while it was thrilling, I knew I had to maintain a safe distance—for both my safety and theirs.
 That was one of my first lessons: admire nature from afar.

-Adapting to 'Pura Vida' "Pura Vida" is a way of life in Costa Rica, meaning “pure life” or “simple life,” and it's a phrase you’ll hear everywhere!!!
+"Pura Vida" is a way of life in Costa Rica, meaning “pure life” or “simple life,” and it's a phrase you’ll hear everywhere!!!
 It’s all about living in the moment, embracing the good, and not stressing the small stuff.
 At first, the slower pace was a bit of an adjustment for me, especially when transportation schedules didn’t always run like clockwork.
-But over time, I realized how refreshing it is to slow down and enjoy each day.
+Over time, I realized how refreshing it is to slow down and enjoy each day.
 Flexibility is key—Costa Rica taught me that sometimes, plans change, and that’s okay. :)

-Nature Costa Rica’s landscapes are breathtaking, but they can also be unpredictable.
+Costa Rica’s landscapes are breathtaking, but they can also be unpredictable.
 Between unexpected rainstorms in the rainforest and powerful ocean currents, you quickly learn to respect the environment.
 I saw firsthand how quickly weather can turn.
-So, this is just a reminder of how important it is to be prepared, always listen to local advice, and never underestimate Mother Nature 🌳.
+So, this is just a reminder of how important it is to be prepared, always listen to local advice, and never underestimate Mother Nature 🌳

-The Journey Continues My time in Costa Rica was eye-opening in more ways than one.
+My time in Costa Rica was eye-opening in more ways than one.
 While the country’s natural beauty is unmatched, it’s important to travel smart and be mindful of what to avoid.
 Whether it’s learning local customs, respecting wildlife, or staying flexible when plans change, my experience abroad taught me lessons that I carry with me today.
 And now, I’m excited to pass on these tips to fellow travelers so they, too, can make the most of their time in this incredible country.